STF1998/Desk20/report/conclusion.md

 ### Design and development

-On the design side of the FLocus, if we had more time, we would have liked to do an extensive user study to develop a stronger understanding of potential areas of improvement.
+On the design side of the Flocus, if we had more time, we would have liked to do an extensive user study to develop a stronger understanding of potential areas of improvement.
 However, from discussions within the team, we have produced the following ideas for future design and development:

 #### Login landing page